el-mike/restrict/README.md

 					// Subject "User" can "create" a "Conversation".
 					&restrict.Permission{Action: "create"},
 					// Subject "User" can "update" ONLY a "Coversation" that was
 					// created by it.
-Check "updateOwn" preset definition above.
+Check "updateOwn" preset definition below.
 					&restrict.Permission{Preset: "updateOwn"},
 					// Subject "User" can "delete" ONLY inactive "Conversation".
 					&restrict.Permission{